 By Dr. Tamara Zach MD — May 05, 2026

-It's one of the most frightening things a parent can witness — your child suddenly collapses, loses consciousness, and goes limp.
-Whether it happens at a school assembly, during soccer practice, or standing in line at a Phoenix summer event, a fainting episode leaves families shaken and full of questions.
+Watching your child collapse, lose consciousness, and go limp is terrifying.
+It might happen at a school assembly, during soccer practice, or while standing in line at a Phoenix summer event.
+Afterward, families are shaken and full of questions.
 Is this serious?
 Could it happen again?
-Does my child need to see a specialist?
+Does my child need a specialist?

-At Rose Medical Pavilion, Dr. Tamara Zach MD works with families across the Phoenix area to answer exactly those questions.
-Syncope — the medical term for a temporary loss of consciousness caused by reduced blood flow to the brain — is one of the more common reasons children are referred to a pediatric neurologist.
-While many cases are benign, some require careful evaluation to rule out underlying neurological or cardiac causes.
+At Rose Medical Pavilion, Dr. Tamara Zach MD works with Phoenix-area families on exactly those questions.
+Syncope, the medical term for a temporary loss of consciousness caused by reduced blood flow to the brain, is among the more common reasons children get referred to a pediatric neurologist.
+Most cases are harmless.
+Some require careful evaluation to rule out a neurological or cardiac cause.

 Vasovagal (Neurocardiogenic) Syncope

-This is by far the most frequent type in children and teenagers.
-It occurs when the nervous system overreacts to a trigger — such as standing too long, emotional stress, pain, or the sight of blood — causing a sudden drop in heart rate and blood pressure.
-The child may feel lightheaded, nauseous, or notice their vision going gray before losing consciousness briefly.
-While vasovagal syncope is generally not dangerous, it can be disruptive and occasionally leads to injury from falls.
+This is the most frequent type in children and teenagers by a wide margin.
+The nervous system overreacts to a trigger, such as standing too long, emotional stress, pain, or the sight of blood, and heart rate and blood pressure drop suddenly.
+The child may feel lightheaded or nauseous, or notice their vision graying out before briefly losing consciousness.
+It's usually not dangerous, but it's disruptive and can cause injury from falls.

 Orthostatic Hypotension

-When a child stands up quickly and feels faint, it may be due to a temporary drop in blood pressure.
-This type of syncope is particularly common in rapidly growing adolescents and can be worsened by dehydration — a real concern here in Phoenix, where summer temperatures routinely exceed 110°F. Inadequate fluid intake during outdoor activities significantly increases the risk of orthostatic episodes in Arizona children.
+A child who stands up quickly and feels faint may be experiencing a temporary drop in blood pressure.
+This is common in fast-growing adolescents and gets worse with dehydration, a real problem in Phoenix, where summer temperatures routinely top 110°F. Kids who don't drink enough during outdoor activities are far more likely to have these episodes here in Arizona.

 Cardiac Syncope

-Less common but more serious, cardiac syncope occurs when an abnormal heart rhythm or structural heart problem temporarily reduces blood flow to the brain.
-Warning signs include fainting during exercise (rather than after), fainting without any warning sensation, or a family history of sudden cardiac death.
-These cases require urgent evaluation and close collaboration between a pediatric neurologist and a cardiologist.
+This type is less common but more serious.
+An abnormal heart rhythm or a structural heart problem temporarily cuts blood flow to the brain.
+Watch for fainting during exercise rather than after, fainting with no warning sensation, or a family history of sudden cardiac death.
+These cases need urgent evaluation and close work between a pediatric neurologist and a cardiologist.

 Syncope vs. Seizure: A Critical Distinction

-One of the most important roles a pediatric neurologist plays is distinguishing syncope from a pediatric seizure.
-During a syncope episode, some children experience brief jerking movements or muscle twitches as the brain is briefly deprived of oxygen.
-To witnesses, this can look exactly like a seizure — and understandably, many families arrive at the emergency room with a seizure diagnosis when the actual event was syncopal.
-Dr. Zach is experienced in taking a detailed clinical history to differentiate between the two, which directly impacts the evaluation and management plan.
+One of the main jobs a pediatric neurologist does is telling syncope apart from a pediatric seizure.
+During syncope, some children have brief jerking movements or muscle twitches as the brain loses oxygen for a moment.
+To anyone watching, this looks exactly like a seizure, so families often arrive at the ER with a seizure diagnosis when the actual event was syncopal.
+Dr. Zach takes a detailed clinical history to separate the two, and that distinction changes the whole evaluation and management plan.

-When a child is referred to Dr. Tamara Zach MD at Rose Medical Pavilion for a loss of consciousness event, the evaluation is thorough and tailored to the individual child's history and presentation.
-A detailed account of the episode — what the child was doing beforehand, any warning symptoms, how long they were unconscious, and how they felt afterward — provides crucial diagnostic clues.
+When a child comes to Dr. Tamara Zach MD at Rose Medical Pavilion after a loss of consciousness, the evaluation fits the individual child's history and presentation.
+A detailed account of the episode, what the child was doing beforehand, any warning symptoms, how long they were out, and how they felt afterward, gives the strongest diagnostic clues.

-- Electroencephalogram (EEG): When there is any concern that the event may have involved seizure activity, a pediatric EEG can help identify abnormal electrical patterns in the brain.
-This non-invasive test is an important tool for distinguishing epileptic events from syncope.
+- Electroencephalogram (EEG): If there's any concern that seizure activity was involved, a pediatric EEG can pick up abnormal electrical patterns in the brain.
+This non-invasive test helps separate epileptic events from syncope.

-- Electrocardiogram (ECG): To evaluate for cardiac rhythm abnormalities that could be contributing to fainting episodes.
+- Electrocardiogram (ECG): To check for cardiac rhythm abnormalities that could be behind the fainting.

-- Tilt table testing: In cases where vasovagal syncope is suspected but diagnosis is uncertain, this specialized test can reproduce and confirm the mechanism.
+- Tilt table testing: When vasovagal syncope is suspected but the diagnosis isn't clear, this test can reproduce and confirm the mechanism.

-- Blood work: To check for anemia, blood sugar irregularities, or electrolyte imbalances, all of which can contribute to fainting.
+- Blood work: To check for anemia, blood sugar problems, or electrolyte imbalances, any of which can cause fainting.

-Not every fainting episode requires a specialist visit immediately, but certain situations warrant prompt neurological evaluation.
-Seek care from a pediatric neurologist if your child:
+Not every fainting episode means an immediate specialist visit, but some do.
+See a pediatric neurologist if your child:

 - Fainted during physical activity or exercise

-- Lost consciousness without any warning signs or prodromal symptoms
+- Lost consciousness with no warning signs or prodromal symptoms

-- Had jerking movements, eye deviation, or prolonged confusion after the episode
+- Had jerking movements, eye deviation, or prolonged confusion afterward

-- Has had multiple fainting episodes over weeks or months
+- Has fainted multiple times over weeks or months

 - Has a personal or family history of heart problems

-- Sustained a head injury during the fall — in which case pediatric concussion care may also be warranted
+- Hit their head during the fall, in which case pediatric concussion care may also be needed

-- Is experiencing associated symptoms such as severe headaches, vision changes, or neurological complaints
+- Has other symptoms like severe headaches, vision changes, or neurological complaints

-Living in the Phoenix metro area presents unique challenges for children prone to syncope.
-Extreme heat accelerates dehydration and causes blood vessels to dilate, both of which lower blood pressure and increase fainting risk.
-Dr. Zach routinely counsels Arizona families on practical strategies: aggressive hydration with electrolyte-containing fluids before and during outdoor activities, avoiding prolonged standing in heat, wearing light and breathable clothing, and recognizing early warning symptoms so children can sit or lie down before a full episode occurs.
+The Phoenix metro area makes things harder for kids prone to syncope.
+Extreme heat speeds up dehydration and dilates blood vessels, and both lower blood pressure and raise the risk of fainting.
+Dr. Zach gives Arizona families specific advice: drink aggressively with electrolyte fluids before and during outdoor activities, avoid standing for long periods in the heat, wear light breathable clothing, and learn the early warning signs so a child can sit or lie down before a full episode.

-For school-aged children with recurrent syncope, coordinating a management plan with the school nurse — and ensuring teachers and coaches understand the condition — is an important part of keeping children safe and academically active.
+For school-aged children with recurring syncope, building a plan with the school nurse and making sure teachers and coaches understand the condition keeps kids safe and in class.

-A single fainting episode can leave a family anxious for months, worrying about the next one.
-At Rose Medical Pavilion, Dr. Tamara Zach MD provides families throughout the Phoenix, AZ area with the clarity and confidence that comes from a thorough, expert evaluation.
-Whether syncope turns out to be a benign vasovagal response or something that requires ongoing management, you deserve a clear diagnosis and a thoughtful plan — not uncertainty.
+A single fainting episode can leave a family anxious for months, bracing for the next one.
+Dr. Tamara Zach MD gives families across Phoenix, AZ the clarity that comes from a thorough evaluation.
+Whether the syncope turns out to be a harmless vasovagal response or something that needs ongoing management, you deserve a clear diagnosis and a real plan instead of uncertainty.

-If your child has experienced a loss of consciousness or unexplained fainting episode, we encourage you to schedule a consultation with Dr. Zach at Rose Medical Pavilion.
-Early evaluation leads to better answers, and better answers lead to peace of mind.
+If your child has had a loss of consciousness or an unexplained fainting episode, schedule a consultation with Dr. Zach at Rose Medical Pavilion.
+Earlier evaluation gives you better answers.

 Schedule an Appointment